chinamike65/hugo-tuolesi/content/book3/book3en.md

 The Vajra Sutra says:

-At the end of the turbid world, I appeared to be a good teacher and spoke.
+At the end of the turbid world, I appeared as a good teacher and spoke.

 The Vajra Body Tantra says: